Back to blog

 WordMate is built for people who want vocabulary that sticks when it counts: during interviews, essays, and real conversations.
 The research is clear because words encountered in rich, authentic passages move from short-term memory into long-term mastery faster than isolated lists.

-Until now, most of our product nudged you toward drills, streaks, and quizzes.
+Until now, most of the product nudged you toward drills, streaks, and quizzes.
 Those tools are powerful, but the number one most important rule to best improving your language skills is to read more.

 Introducing Read Mode